ttabelhaxd/Projeto1-ICM/README.md

     └── settings.gradle.kts
 ```
 The `SnapQuest` directory holds the **Android Project** itself.\
-The `SnapQuest.apk` is an apk ready to run.
+The `output.zip` is a zip with the apk ready to run.

 ## Architecture